sunsw1994/azure-powershell/src/HDInsight/HDInsight/help/Az.HDInsight.md

 Removes an persisted script action from an HDInsight cluster.

 ### [Set-AzHDInsightClusterDiskEncryptionKey](Set-AzHDInsightClusterDiskEncryptionKey.md)
-Rotate the disk encryption key of the specified HDInsight cluster.
+Sets the disk encryption key of the specified HDInsight cluster.

 ### [Set-AzHDInsightClusterSize](Set-AzHDInsightClusterSize.md)
 Sets the number of Worker nodes in a specified cluster.